mmbman/Katagiri/1984-03-16-Awakening-of-Faith-Talk-1.md

 So that is the contents, quality of believing in dharma.
 That’s why [the] Triple Treasure is very important.

-So Buddhist faith is not to believe in something *divine*, or “holiness”.
+So Buddhist faith is not to believe in something *divine*, or “holiness.”
 But you have to believe in holiness and also the teacher’s teaching, and also the people who practice buddha and holiness and also his teaching.
 So very vast. [...]
 Buddhist faith is very vast.

 And Buddhist faith is very grounded in human life, because you have to believe [in] human beings who practice Buddha’s way, Buddha’s teaching.
 So that is the sangha.
 That’s why sangha is important.